-The conquest of Thessaly by the Ottoman Turks (1393) and the gradual collapse and final fall of the Byzantine Empire brought in, during the 15th century, a downturn in the monastic life of Meteora.
-During the last quarter of the 15th century, there is a recovery marked by the foundation of the monastery of the Holy Trinity (1475-1476) and the mural of the old Catholic Grand Meteor (1483).
-The edge of Meteora will take place in the next century, in which new monasteries are established, new Catholic monasteries and other buildings are erected, most of which are adorned with fine art paintings.
+The conquest of Thessaly by the Ottomans (1393) and the gradual collapse and final fall of the Byzantine Empire brought about a turn to the monastic life of Meteora, during the 15th century.
+During the last quarter of the 15th century, recovery is observed, marked by the foundation of the monastery of the Holy Trinity (1475/76) and the mural painting of the old catholic of the Monastery of Great Meteoron (1483).
+The heyday of Meteora will take place in the next century, during which new monasteries are founded, new Catholics and other monastic buildings are erected, most of which are decorated with the exquisite art of hagiographies.

-The six visitable monasteries of Meteora, are now restored and preserved for the most part with their mural decoration.
-In 1989, Unesco inscribed Meteora on the list of World Heritage Monuments as a special cultural significance and natural resource.
-It characterized the “Holly Meteora" as “A monument of Humanity “, stating that way that they do not belong only to Greece but to the whole world.
-The Monasteries of Meteora are among the UNESCO’s World Heritage Sites because they are a unique, harmonious matching of Byzantine architecture and natural beauty.
-The buildings of the monasteries seem like a continuation of the rocks like they are their natural ending.
+The six monasteries of Meteora that can be visited are today restored and with most of their fresco decoration preserved.
+In 1989, UNESCO inscribed Meteora on the World Heritage Sites list as a cultural and natural asset of particular importance.
+UNESCO has characterized "Holy Meteora" as a "preservable monument of Humanity", thus declaring that they belong to Greece and the whole world.
+The monasteries of Meteora are included in the World Cultural Heritage Monuments because they are a unique harmonious combination of Byzantine architecture and natural beauty.
+The buildings of the monasteries look like a continuation of the rocks like they are their natural ending.
 It is undeniably a priceless artistic treasure.
 Furthermore, the presence of many monasteries in such a small space, as well as the Orthodox spiritual life and practice, have always caused the admiration of both visitors and people around the world.